 Note: The asterisk (*) means that it includes all subdomains of the domain.

-The domains listed above are hosted on Amazon Web Services.
-For more information about Amazon's current public IP ranges, please review their documentation.
-Please note that Amazon changes these ranges often, and services could originate from any address in these ranges.
+The domains listed above are hosted on Amazon Web Services and Cloudflare.
+For more information about their current public IP ranges, please review Amazon's and Cloudflare's documentation.
+Please note that Amazon/Cloudflare changes these ranges often, and services could originate from any address in these ranges.

 Media IP Ranges